nextyfine-dev/fastest-expressjs-validator/README.md

 - **Arguments:**
   - `schema: SchemaType`: The validation schema for the request.
+  - `validateOptions: ValidateOptions = {
+multiRequest: false,
+requestType: "body"}`
-  - `requestType: ValidateReqType = "body"`: The type of request ("body", "params", "query", "headers") to validate (default is "body").
+    The type of request ("body", "params", "query", "headers") to validate (default is "body").
   - `validatorOptions: ValidatorOptions = { haltOnFirstError: true }`: Custom validation options (default options include halting on the first error).

 ### `validateMultiRequest`